openbeatsmusic/openbeats-contracts/README.md

 ### TODO:

-- (1) See metadata for ERC1155 and how is displayed on OpenSea, (Create a collection)
 - (1) Deploy and check if internal works as expected for receiveRoyalties
 - (1) balanceOfUser
 - (1) check how I should change variables of playlist